You know those kitchen cabinets or that retro piece of furniture has great potential somewhere under those multiple layers of paint.

 Make sure you have the following items:

-- Respirator with a particulate filter (for scraping/sanding) or a chemical filter (for solvents)
+- A respirator with a particulate filter (for scraping/sanding) or a chemical filter (for solvents) will reduce the chance of potential health concerns.

 After you have protected yourself and the work area, you’re ready to start removing paint from wood.